 What is astrological botany?

 It is the tradition of assigning each plant a planetary ruler and reading its medical virtues from that planet and its humoral qualities.
-A herb of Mars was hot and pungent, one of Saturn cold and binding, and the herbalist matched plant to complaint through rules of sympathy and antipathy.
+A herb of Mars was hot and pungent, one of Saturn cold and binding.
+The herbalist matched plant to complaint through these rules of sympathy and antipathy.

 Who was Nicholas Culpeper?

 Culpeper was a seventeenth-century London apothecary who wrote a hugely popular English herbal in 1653.
-He listed the planetary ruler of every plant and translated the physicians' Latin texts into the common tongue, which made him both famous and controversial in his own day.
+He listed the planetary ruler of every plant and translated the physicians' Latin texts into the common tongue.
+That combination made him both famous and controversial in his own day.

 Is it safe to use these herbs?

-No. Many plants named in the old herbals are toxic, hemlock, henbane and mandrake among them, and they include some of the most poisonous in Europe.
-Astrological botany survives as history and symbolism, a craft to read about rather than a working herbal.
+No. Many plants named in the old herbals are toxic, hemlock, henbane, and mandrake among them, and they include some of the most poisonous plants in Europe.
+Astrological botany survives today as history and symbolism, a craft to read about rather than a working herbal.

 Explore the Symbolism

-To see the planetary rulers and elemental balance the old herbalists worked from, cast a free birth chart or read your constitution through a health report, which draws on classical temperament rather than fortune-telling.
+To see the planetary rulers and elemental balance the old herbalists worked from, cast a free birth chart.
+Or read your own constitution through a health report, which draws on classical temperament rather than fortune-telling.
 For more traditional technique explained plainly, browse the blog.